dancarcausto/dancarcausto/README.md

 <h1 align="center">Hi 👋, I'm Daniela Carcausto</h1>
 <h3 align="center">🤖 I am a Mechatronics Engineer from Peru passionate about electronics, embedded systems, and autonomous technologies.
-I have experience in PCB design, embedded programming, and 3D modeling, I’m motivated to grow in fields like artificial intelligence and robotics simulation.=
+I have experience in PCB design, embedded programming, and 3D modeling, I’m motivated to grow in fields like artificial intelligence and robotics simulation.

 ---